 - improving incident reporting

 - improving targeting of recalls

 - enhancing monitoring by competent authorities (such as MHRA)

 - reducing medical errors

 - protecting against counterfeit devices

-- improving purchase-policy and stock-management by hospitals (2).
+- improving purchase-policy and stock-management by hospitals (2)

-Forthcoming European regulations ^{(2) (3)} will require that UDIs must be placed on all of these products or their labels and that this information must be used for reporting serious incidents and to facilitate field safety corrective actions.
-Furthermore, the NHS in England is implementing the widespread use of GS1 standards in healthcare with the aim of improving patient safety and operational efficiency (4).
+European regulations (2) (3) require that UDIs must be placed on all of these products or their labels and that this information must be used for reporting serious incidents and to facilitate field safety corrective actions.
+Furthermore, the NHS in England has mandated the use of GS1 standards in healthcare with the aim of improving patient safety and operational efficiency (4).